emacdona/onlispBookClub/projects/blog/_posts/2023-12-03-lisp-macros.markdown

 // 2) Making the remaining parameter, 'x', a parameter of the new
 //    function being created.
 // Note how we use '_' to specify the parameter(s) we wish to be
-// parameters in the new function being created. def slopeInterceptLine(slope: Float, intercept: Float) = y(slope, _, intercept)
+// parameter(s) in the new function being created. def slopeInterceptLine(slope: Float, intercept: Float) = y(slope, _, intercept)

 // Use 'slopeInterceptLine' to create a new function of a single variable.